pcaston/OpenPeerPower.github.io/source/_docs/autostart/init.d.markdown

 ---
 title: "Autostart using init.d"
-description: "Documentation about setting up Home Assistant as a daemon running under init.d."
+description: "Documentation about setting up Open Peer Power as a daemon running under init.d."
 redirect_from: /getting-started/autostart-init.d/
 ---

-Home Assistant can run as a daemon within init.d with the script below.
+ Open Peer Power can run as a daemon within init.d with the script below.

 ## 1. Copy script